gefercan2/ai_general_python_exercises/README.md

 ## python_exercises
 ## linux basic commands
-Hee a list of basic commands for the terminal
+Here a list of basic commands for the terminal
-clear: cleans the terminal screen man commandname: reference explanation of a command
+clear: cleans the terminal screen <br>
+man commandname: reference explanation of a command <br>
-ps: show active processes
+ps: show active processes <br>
-uname: gives name of operative system pwd : to know where you are cd filename: to go to a directory cd .. : to go one levelback mkdir filename.extension: to create a folder rmdir filename.extemsion: to delete a folder touch filename.extension: to create a file mv filename.extension foldername : to move a file to a folder mv filename1.extension filename2.extension: change the name of a file 1 to file 2 ls : to list the content of a folder cat filename: to show the content of a file nano filename: to write a file in text editor control + O + enter: to save a file while using nano control + X: to exit nano editor cp filename1.extension filename2.extension: copy the contents from file 1 to file 2 curl websitename: gets html view?
+uname: gives name of operative system <br>
+pwd : to know where you are <br>
+cd filename: to go to a directory <br>
+cd .. : to go one levelback <br> mkdir filename.extension: to create a folder <br>
+rmdir filename.extemsion: to delete a folder <br>
+touch filename.extension: to create a file <br>
+mv filename.extension foldername : to move a file to a folder <br>
+mv filename1.extension filename2.extension: change the name of a file 1 to file 2 <br>
+ls : to list the content of a folder <br>
+cat filename: to show the content of a file <br>
+nano filename: to write a file in text editor <br>
+control + O + enter: to save a file while using nano  <br>
+control + X: to exit nano editor <br>
+cp filename1.extension filename2.extension: copy the contents from file 1 to file 2 <br>
+curl websitename: gets html view? <br>
-top: gets an overview of processes
+top: gets an overview of processes <br>

 references can be found in:
 www.geeksforgeeks.org/linux-unix/basic-linux-commands/<br>